Since starting out EasyTweaks.com few years ago, we got multiple questions from readers about our recommended blogging toolkit.

 A key assumption is that you’ll be using WordPress to build your site.

-With over 75M active installs and an active ecosystem of service providers to support site owners; WordPress is the world’s most popular blogging platform and your best bet to make your blog a winner.
+With circa 100 million installs and an active ecosystem of service providers to support site owners; WordPress is the world’s most popular blogging platform and your best bet to make your blog a winner.

 Setting up and maintaining your WordPress site